jiegec/blog-source/docs/blog/posts/hardware/arm-core-development.md

     - Implementation of the Scalable Vector Extension (SVE) with a 128-bit vector length and Scalable Vector Extension 2 (SVE2)
     - configure the L2 cache to be 2048KB or 3072KB
     - A 64KB, 4-way set associative L1 instruction cache with 64-byte cache lines
-    - A fully associative L1 instruction Translation Lookaside Buﬀer (TLB) with native support for 4KB, 16KB, 64KB, and 2MB page sizes.
+    - A fully associative L1 instruction Translation Lookaside Buﬀer (TLB) with native support for 4KB, 16KB, 64KB, and 2MB page sizes
     - A 64KB, 4-way set associative cache with 64-byte cache lines
     - A fully associative L1 data TLB with native support for 4KB, 16KB and 64KB page sizes and 2MB and 512MB block sizes
     - L2 cache is private to the core and can be configured to be 2MB 8-way set associative or 3MB 12-way set associative